 But there is a sad truth that I learned many years ago.
 I watched a home inspector that had a terrible reputation.
 In fact, I don’t know if I knew of anyone that had been sued more than this particular inspector.
 His reports were terrible (in my opinion) and he had a reputation as being one of the worst home inspectors out there – but he was ridiculously busy.
 In fact, he was one of the busiest home inspectors I have ever met.

 In that same room was a home inspector who was one of the best home inspectors I know.
-He was awesome, professional, polite, and knew more about a building than most people could dram of – and he was struggling.
+He was awesome, professional, polite, and knew more about a building than most people could dream of – and he was struggling.
 He couldn’t get work.
-But he refused to network – but the terrible inspector, that’s all he did was network.
+But he refused to network – but the terrible inspector, that’s all he did was

 That just shows the unfortunate truth of our industry though: If you are good but don’t network, you will not do nearly as well as a terrible inspector who does network.
 Networking is extremely important.

 It all comes down to relationship building and being known.
-Keep in mind, we are not talking about advertising to agents like we did before.
-Networking takes in a wider net and is not necessarily direct marketing.
-It is not always about the real estate agent either.
+Keep in mind, we are not talking about advertising to agents

 So how does networking happen and with whom does it happen?
 The answer is all the time and with everyone.

 One of the best ways to network is to think about everyone else in a transaction.
-The mortgage broker, the insurance salesman, the appraiser, the attorneys, the contractors who come in to do work, etc. Knowing those people and having them as a network are key to success.
+The mortgage broker, the insurance salesman, the appraiser, the attorneys, the contractors who come in to do work, etc. Knowing those people and having them as a network

 I will give you an example.
 One of the big brokerages had these mix-and-mingle events every year.
 Most inspectors I know stopped going to it because they said “I don’t get any work out of it” – which is very short sited in my opinion.
 I kept going, year after year and stuck with it.
-Eventually the woman who ran the program and I got to trust each other and build a great relationship.
-Eventually I became the companies “premier inspection vendor” as she put it.
+Eventually, the woman who ran the program and I got to trust each other and build a great relationship.
+Eventually, I became the companies “premier inspection vendor” as she put it.
 When they came out with their own real estate TV show, I was the one who was asked to be on it.

 What did that do for me?
 It gave me “street cred” so-to-speak.
 Now all 400 of their agents know my face and my company.
 The moral of the story is that networking does not usually yield immediate results.
 In fact, it may be a long time before you see results – but they do eventually come.